using namespace std - lets your omit the std:: prefix

 Program will abort immediately

-But — if a destructor throws during stack unwinding while dealing with another exception, you know have two active, unhandled exceptions, & the program will abort immediately.
+But — if a destructor throws during stack unwinding while dealing with another exception, you now have two active, unhandled exceptions, & the program will abort immediately.

 Much more to come.